marksherriff/uvacs-advising/index.markdown

 Site Last Updated: {{ site.time | date: '%A, %B %d, %Y' }}

+## Summer Orientation 2023

+_Welcome new Hoos!_

+Information for incoming first year students (College and SEAS) can be found on our [Information for Summer Orientation 2023]({{ baseurl }}/semester/f23/summer2023.html) page.
+Go here to get answers to questions like what CS course you could/should take, what courses may have openings, and general advice.

+Are you a new transfer student?
+We have information for you as well on our [Information for Transfer Students Summer 2023]({{ baseurl }}/semester/f23/transfer2023.html) page.

+Also, feel free to search the site with the search bar above to find information about our different degree programs and answers to many of your questions!

 ## Information for Fall 2023

-__Welcome Incoming First-Years!
-Summer Orientation Information:__

-Welcome new Hoos!
-Interested in CS?
-Please see our page on [Information for Summer Orientation 2023]({{ baseurl }}/semester/f23/summer2023.html) to get answers to questions like what CS course you could/should take, what courses may have openings, and general advice.

 __Additional Courses Will Be Added or Instructors Changed:__